CN-UPB/placement-emulation/README.md

 **Quickstart:**

-1. Run `./start.sh -n network -t service -s sources` with adequate arguments to start the emulator and the placement emulation.
+1. Run `./start.sh -n network -t service -s sources` with adequate arguments to start the emulator, the placement emulation, and measurements.
-2. Perform measurements
-3. Run `./stop.sh` to stop the emulator and clean up
+2. Run `./stop.sh` to stop the emulator and clean up

 **Separate steps:**